Status: The Continuing Care Act received royal assent on May 31, 2022

-Bill 11, the Continuing Care Act would begin a significant transformation of the continuing care system by replacing multiple acts with a single modernized piece of legislation to address changing needs and expectations.
+The Continuing Care Act (formerly Bill 11) begins a significant transformation of the continuing care system by replacing multiple acts with a single modernized piece of legislation to address changing needs and expectations.

-If passed, the act will establish clear and consistent authority and oversight for licensing, accommodations and the delivery of publicly funded health care in the continuing care system.
+The act establishes clear and consistent authority and oversight for licensing, accommodations and the delivery of publicly funded health care in the continuing care system.

 Alberta’s existing continuing care legislation dates back to 1985 and no longer effectively reflects current practices, services or settings.
-The COVID-19 pandemic also revealed additional gaps and inconsistencies in current legislation that would be addressed through Bill 11.
+The COVID-19 pandemic also revealed additional gaps and inconsistencies in previous legislation that is addressed through the Continuing Care Act.

-- replace multiple acts with one piece of streamlined legislation for continuing care
+- replaces multiple acts with one piece of streamlined legislation for continuing care

-- improve transparency and accountability to Albertans regarding how the continuing care system is governed
+- improves transparency and accountability to Albertans regarding how the continuing care system is governed

-- address gaps in current legislation to give Alberta Health greater authority to effectively monitor and enforce compliance to legislated requirements, including standards
+- addresses gaps in current legislation to give Alberta Health greater authority to effectively monitor and enforce compliance to legislated requirements, including standards

-- enable a person-centred, flexible and innovative system of care
+- enables a person-centred, flexible and innovative system of care

-If passed, Bill 11, the Continuing Care Act will come into force after approval of regulations and standards, and is expected as early as spring 2023.
+The Continuing Care Act will come into force after approval of regulations and standards, and is expected in the spring of 2024.